JohnGu9/react-material-components-web/README.md

 ## What's different between other wrapper libraries?

-Under this library, the mdc's stats only follow react stats.
-This mean the mdc's stats would not change until react stats change.
-This library always sync the react stats and the mdc stats.
-(By default, mdc usually modify the element's stats automatically that make the mdc element out of control in react framework)
+Under this library, the mdc's status only follow react status.
+This mean the mdc's status would not change until react status change.
+This library always sync the react status and the mdc status.
+(By default, mdc usually modify the element's status automatically that make the mdc element out of control in react framework)

 For example: